 Does the plaintiff have to prove damages?

-Section 2(c) of the law states that should the court find that a civil wrong as defined in this law was deliberately carried out, the court may order the defendant to pay compensations without proof of damage.
-This means that the court may order those who called for boycott to pay punitive damages even of there is no proof that their action caused the damage.
+The High Court of Justice invalidated Section 2(c) of the law – a clause that enabled the court to order the defendant to pay compensations even in the absence of any evidence that damage has been suffered.
+This means that the court may order those who called for boycott to pay punitive damages only if there is proof that their action caused economic harm to the plaintiff.
 In calculating the sum of these damages the court must take into consideration, among other things, the circumstances under which the wrong was carried out, its severity, and its extent.

 Could those who call for boycott be arrested?